Kurense/kurense.com/disbursements/government_benefits.md

 # Helping federal and state governments distribute benefits.

-Federal and state governments can distribute benefits (e.g., child support, unemployment insurance, TANIF) using an Kurensē prepaid card rather than a check.
+Federal and state governments can distribute benefits (e.g., child support, unemployment insurance, TANIF) using a Kurensē prepaid card rather than a check.

 Funds are immediately available.
 There are no checks to cash, the cards are usable at many merchant locations and have bill-paying capabilities and they